Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 >
 > ...
 >
-> // enum class can have additional declarations that may be overriden in its values:
+> // enum class can have additional declarations that may be overridden in its values:
 > enum class Direction(val symbol: Char) {
 >     UP('^') {
 >         override val opposite: Direction